 Our mission - our goal

-Auckland Council has an aspirational goal of zero waste by 2040.
-That means by recycling, composting food waste, re-using items and preventing waste in the first place, we'll be on target to send as little as possible to landfill.
+Auckland Council has an aspirational goal of zero waste to landfill by 2040.
+That means by recycling, composting food waste, re-using items, re-purposing materials, and preventing waste in the first place, we'll be on target to send as little as possible to landfill.
 This will save valuable raw resources and energy, and help us achieve our goal of making Auckland the world's most liveable city.

-The Waste Management and Minimisation Plan is our first region-wide plan for tackling waste.
-It's a blueprint for reducing the amount of waste we send to landfills.
-While the plan's vision is zero waste by 2040, it also includes three key medium term targets:
+The Waste Management and Minimisation Plan 2018 is our second region-wide plan and our latest blueprint for reducing and diverting waste from landfill.
+The plan's vision is still firmly focused on zero waste by 2040 and has set targets under three key areas:

-To help achieve these targets, we're planning some changes including a new food waste collection service for urban areas, enhanced recycling, and a pay as you throw system for rubbish collection across the region.
-There will be a transition from bags to bins over time in most urban areas.
+To help Auckland achieve these targets, we're planning some changes including a region-wide food scraps collection service for urban areas, the continued development of our Community Recycling Centre regional network, and a pay as you throw system for rubbish collection across the region.

-Then we'll all reach our goal and make the most of waste.
+Then we will all reach our goal and make the most of waste.
 It'll be good for you, good for Auckland, and good for the environment.